ahmed-amr1/Terminally/README.md

 3) Type `windres icon.rc -O coff -o ICON.res` to compile the icon file.

-4) Type `windres my.rc -O coff -o my.res` to compile the version file.
+4) Type `windres ver.rc -O coff -o VER.res` to compile the version file.

 5) Type `g++ -o Terminally Terminally.cpp ICON.res VER.res` to compile the program with the version and the icon files.